hseip/BASE-dev-env/web01/html.md

 In the bottom bar of VSCode hit Go Live.
 This will start the Live Server and display your Hello World page in the browser

+In the editor add your name after Hello World and hit Crtl+S. This will save your changes and reload the HTML page displaying your changes.

+In the Chrome browser hit Crtl+Shift+I to open the developer console.
+Click on Elements to see your HTML in the browser.